campbell17/campbell17-v2/journal/draft-untitled.md

 More Notes: Connect this last part with living a balanced life - never stop reaching but always remember to let go.
 Finding the quad moments amongst the quiet desperation Thoreau described.

+“The mass of men lead lives of quiet desperation.
+What is called resignation is confirmed desperation.
+From the desperate city you go into the desperate country, and have to console yourself with the bravery of minks and muskrats.
+A stereotyped but unconscious despair is concealed even under what are called the games and amusements of mankind.
+There is no play in them, for this comes after work.
+But it is a characteristic of wisdom not to do desperate things..”
+― Henry David Thoreau, Civil Disobedience and Other Essays

 But I'll always remember the summer I got to be the kid on the quad.